Generic Name: avelumab (a-VEL-ue-mab)

 Pharmacologic Class: Monoclonal Antibody

-Avelumab injection is also used to treat urothelial carcinoma (a type of bladder cancer) that has spread throughout the body (metastatic) or cannot be removed by surgery (advanced).
-Avelumab is given to patients who have received other cancer medicines (eg, platinum) but did not work well.
+Avelumab injection is also used to treat urothelial carcinoma, a type of bladder cancer, that has spread throughout the body (metastatic) or cannot be removed by surgery (advanced).
+Avelumab is given to patients who have received other cancer medicines (eg, platinum) that did not work well.
+It is also used as first-line maintenance treatment with urothelial carcinoma that has spread in patients who have responded well with platinum-containing cancer medicines.

-Avelumab is to be given only by or under the immediate supervision of your doctor.
+Avelumab is to be given only by or under the direct supervision of your doctor.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For avelumab, the following should be considered: